IhnatVelykoivan/new/README.md

 - TypeScript & JavaScript: Written in TypeScript for type safety with JavaScript fallback for flexibility.

 ## Technologies
-- TypeScript and JavaScript for the implementation.
+- TypeScript for the implementation.

 - Node.js for backend execution.